 Aiken State Park

 Just about an hour’s drive from Columbia, Aiken State Park is waiting.
 Built by the Civilian Conservation Corps, this park has a long history and many opportunities for you to enjoy nature.
-Hike through hardwood forests, paddle down the Edisto River, camp, picnic, and enjoy the outdoors at Aiken State Park.
+Hike through hardwood forests, paddle down the Edisto River, camp, picnic, and enjoy the outdoors in Aiken.

 Quick Facts of Aiken State Park: